pachinko2821/pachinko2821.github.io/content/posts/git-is-amazing/index.md

 ---

 *Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.*

 ~[Git's Official Website](https://git-scm.com)

-If you are a developer, it is impossible to have not heard for Git.
+If you are a developer, it is impossible to have not heard of Git.
 It is the most popular version control system, with a market share of ~80% according to [OpenHub](https://openhub.net/repositories/compare).
-The most popular software hosting solutions (GitHub, GitLab, BitBucket) use Git as the primary version control.

 # Git Bisect
 I've been looking at Git for the past few months for *reasons* and this one feature made me realise how well thought Git really is.

-[Git-Bisect](https://git-scm.com/docs/git-bisect) is a feature that uses binary search to find the commit that introduced a bug.
+[Git-Bisect](https://git-scm.com/docs/git-bisect) is a feature that uses binary search to find the first commit that introduced a bug.

 You start with marking the bad commit, and the last known good commit where your feature works.
 Git automatically starts checking out commits between the two commits you specified.
-You can now test your feature in every checkout and mark that commit as bad or good, and in the end, git will point to the exact commit that introduced your bug.
+You can now test your feature in every checkout and mark that commit as bad or good, and in the end, Git will point to the exact commit that introduced your bug.

 Let's take an easy example.
 The following code simply calculates the closest integer candidate for the square root of a given number.
 ```python